 - Waterproof internal chest pocket

-- Fabric lined external pockets that prevent water coming in contact with the wearer
+- Fabric-lined external pockets that prevent water from coming in contact with the wearer

 - Tuck-away hood designed to fit a helmet

-- Hood has three adjustment points - cinch cord to pull firm on top, cinch cords around face to pull tight and hook/loop flap on back
+- The Hood has three adjustment points - a cinch cord to pull firm on top, cinch cords around face to pull tight, and a hook/loop flap on the back

-- Hood has a stiffened visor to minimise flapping and maximise visibility
+- Hood has a stiffened visor to minimize flapping and maximize visibility

-- Elasticised cuff with hook/loop closures for a customised fit
+- Elasticized cuff with hook/loop closures for a customized fit

 - Waist draw cord operated from chest pockets